SolarNetwork/solarnode-handbook/docs/developers/settings/specifier.md

 The [`TextAreaSettingSpecifier`][TextAreaSettingSpecifier] defines a simple string-based configurable property for a larger text value, loaded as an external file using the [SettingResourceHandler](resource-handler.md) API.
-In the SolarNode GUI a text area is rendered as an HTML form text area with an associated button to upload the content, like this:
+In the SolarNode UI a text area is rendered as an HTML form text area with an associated button to upload the content, like this:

 ![Text area setting as an HTML form field](../../images/developers/settings/text-area-setting.png){width=476}